j0nahland/netherdeep/content/1 Session/Session 12.md

 			- comments about safety of using the ruidium weapon
 				- one of the boys tried it out. slipped and cut himself
 				- wound seems infected, rash around the area
+			- logs of various parties who have been provided with "goods"
 		- Old letter containing consortium deal
 			- paying a monthly fee to use their various services and information network
 			- Signed "Dendarron" alongside a seal of the twin moons Catha and Ruidus
 		- A note from one myriad to the other:
-			- That Dendarron guy sure does talk funny
+			- That Dendarron guy sure does talk funny, I don't like it
 		- **Loot:**
 			- 150 grams ruidium, ruidium infused longsword
 			- [Talking Doll - Magic Items - D&D Beyond (dndbeyond.com)](https://www.dndbeyond.com/magic-items/27140-talking-doll)
+				- "Reach for the sky!"
+				- "There's a snake in my boot!"
+				- "You're my favourite deputy!"
+				- "Someone's poisoned the water hole!
 			- [Heward’s Handy Spice Pouch - Magic Items - D&D Beyond (dndbeyond.com)](https://www.dndbeyond.com/magic-items/27063-hewards-handy-spice-pouch)
 			- a set of studded leather and a small crate with two ingots of adamantine (15kg  each, worth 500gp each)

 ##### Reunion with [[Prolix Yusaf]]
 - **Question on her way out as party arrives.**